-When Burger King asked us to help them announce that Grilled Dogs were coming soon to their menu, we discovered something interesting: out of the 230,000+ employees at BK, a majority of them have the tendency to leak new product information early on social media.
-So we thought, “What if we used this insight to our advantage, and create an intentional leak that was actually worth watching?
+When Burger King asked us to help them announce that Grilled Dogs were coming soon to their menu in a way they’ve never done it before, we discovered something interesting: out of the 230,000+ employees at BK, the majority of them have the tendency to leak new product information early on social media.

 During National ASL Week, we worked with DAVID the Agency to help Burger King raise awareness for the deaf community — by breaking the King’s silence with Sign Language and creating the official sign for the Whopper.

 -Cannes, Promo & Activation Lions, Bronze

 -One Show, Cross-Platform, Silver

 -One Show, Entertainment, Silver

 We teased the message

 We applauded them

 We even created a simple online tool to teach non-ASL speakers how to fingerspell.